Letters from our Readers

 I am a retired President of well known machine tool companies and am sensitive to the topics you discuss in your commentary in MCADCafe.
 As a matter of fact, a recently published book discusses many of those and related issues.

 It is entitled "Sweet & Sour Grapes" - "The Culture of Yankee Ingenuity and Machine Tools".
 I think that you would find it interesting.
 I wrote the book following about 45 years in the industry and watching its serious recent decline.
 The book is available through Amazon, Barnes and Noble etc.

 I'm not in the habit of selling books, this way or any other way, but it seems to fit in this case.

-is not seen in the media.
+make industrialization safe, clean, and beneficial to society.
+Furthermore, there is no surprise that it is not seen in the media.
 We didn't even do anything when the Red Army slaughtered intellectuals like me over 10 years ago.
 Wal's Mart owns the media even more tightly than they own retail marketing.
 How could they stand to let everyone see how naked we have become (while they have profited so handsomely all the while using an obscene slogan of Bringing it Home to America)?

-NERDPAC needs to fund disclosures of the true plight of our virtual-slaves in places like China.
+(who will certainly not want to be exposed) are probably desparate to get the message out.
+Also, NERDPAC needs to fund disclosures of the true plight of our virtual-slaves in places like China.